vmware/terraform-provider-vra7/README.md

 ```
 * `_cluster` is added as a property in the schema.
 It can be modified for Scale In/Scale Out Day 2 actions
 * Support for deployemnt and resource properties of type array of strings in the blocks deployment_configuration as well as configuration under resource_configuration respectively as shown in the example below.
 * `ip_address` need not be added in the main.tf.
 It can be accessed from the state file.
-It is added as a property in the resource_configuration schema.
+It is added as a property in the resource_configuration -> instances schema.
 Please refer to the documentation.

 ### The new main.tf file would look as follows: